huggingface/blog/bert-inferentia-sagemaker.md

 The [Hugging Face Inference Toolkit](https://github.com/aws/sagemaker-huggingface-inference-toolkit) supports zero-code deployments on top of the [pipeline feature](https://huggingface.co/transformers/main_classes/pipelines.html) from 🤗 Transformers.
 This allows users to deploy Hugging Face transformers without an inference script [[Example](https://github.com/huggingface/notebooks/blob/master/sagemaker/11_deploy_model_from_hf_hub/deploy_transformer_model_from_hf_hub.ipynb)].

-Currently is this feature not supported with AWS Inferentia, which means we need to provide an `inference.py` for running inference.
+Currently, this feature is not supported with AWS Inferentia, which means we need to provide an `inference.py` script for running inference.

-*If you would be interested in support for zero-code deployments for inferentia let us know on the [forum](https://discuss.huggingface.co/c/sagemaker/17).*
+*If you would be interested in support for zero-code deployments for Inferentia let us know on the [forum](https://discuss.huggingface.co/c/sagemaker/17).*

 ---

 To use the inference script, we need to create an `inference.py` script.
 In our example, we are going to overwrite the `model_fn` to load our neuron model and the `predict_fn` to create a text-classification pipeline.

 If you want to know more about the `inference.py` script check out this [example](https://github.com/huggingface/notebooks/blob/master/sagemaker/17_custom_inference_script/sagemaker-notebook.ipynb).
-It explains amongst other things what the `model_fn` and `predict_fn` are.
+It explains amongst other things what  `model_fn` and `predict_fn` are.

 ```python
 !mkdir code